 Your boss thinks they’re your legal guardian.
 They also think you’re perfect for their adult son, despite the fact that he’s in a long-term relationship of his own, and that you like girls.
 Odys and Penelope on La Brea feels like you’re eating dinner at an upscale in-law’s house in Aspen, with a floor-to-ceiling stack of wood, an open fire in the kitchen, and all the comfort food your boss could want.
 This is the dinner you get roped into because your boss wants you to meet their spouse, and also to show you more pictures of their son in case you forgot.

 Your boss legitimately does not care anymore.
 Their marriage ended in courtroom chemical warfare and he/she is now dead set on wringing their spouse dry as quickly as possible.
-Trois Mec is one of those ticketed restaurants where you spend hundreds of dollars eating weird things a chef from TV thought up last night in his jacuzzi.
+Trois Mec is one of those ticketed restaurants where you spend hundreds of dollars eating strange things a chef from TV thought up last night in his jacuzzi.
 You don’t come here for the warm vibes and kind hellos.
 You come here to eat experimental food in a laboratory setting, drink the most expensive bottle of wine on the menu, and not give two sh*ts how much the bill comes out to.

 Perfect For: Boss Who Wants To Eat “A Foodie Thing”

 Your boss had a cronut at a catered Christmas party nine months ago, and now thinks he is Anthony Bourdain.
 He loves showing you pictures of melted cheese on the internet and very recently said “the beet is unstoppable” out loud.
 Just go with it.
 Kali on Melrose is one of those places that feels experimental (wheatberry risotto?), but is actually full of things you already love (see: risotto).
-It’s high-end enough for a client lunch meeting, but romantic enough for a pre-planned dinner with the spouse.
+It’s high-end enough for a client lunch, but romantic enough for a pre-planned dinner with the spouse.

 Perfect For: Boss Who Died 14 Years Ago

 Are you being haunted by your old boss?
 Are they hungry?
-Giorgio Baldi is a beach-facing graveyard masking as a very good Italian restaurant in the Palisades that they’ll love.
-Celebrities both alive and dead have been coming here for decades to reminisce about better times, and your boss’s spirit will be gloriously set free.
+Giorgio Baldi is a beach-facing graveyard disguised as a very good Italian restaurant in the Palisades that they’ll love.
+Celebrities both alive and dead have been coming here for decades to reminisce about better times, and your boss’ spirit will be gloriously set free.
 The wine list seemingly goes on forever and that sweet corn agnolotti with truffle is a must-order even if they can’t digest anything because they’re a ghost.